simon-caceres/lawyer_office/README.md

  - Update `npm` to the latest version by running `npm i -g npm@latest`
  - **While staying connected to VPN**, run `npm install` to install the project dependencies
  - For the e2e tests install locally selenium, chromedriver and geckodriver by running `npm run install-selenium`
- - Edit your `/etc/hosts` file by adding virtual hosts required for the app running:

 *These are just examples, please indicate the real list of domains that is used in project*